gregg-miskelly/MIEngine-wiki/Contributing-Code.md

 ###Contributing Code

 Before submitting a feature or substantial code contribution please discuss it with the team.
-The team rigorously reviews and tests all code submissions.
-The submissions must meet an extremely high bar for quality and design.
+The team reviews and tests all code submissions.
+The submissions must meet a high bar for quality and design.

 The MIEngine project follows a similar developer guide to [.NET](https://github.com/dotnet/corefx/wiki/Developer-Guide).
 The team enforces this by regularly running the [.NET code formatter tool](https://github.com/dotnet/codeformatter) on the code base.
 Contributors should ensure they follow these guidelines when making submissions.